 The ceremony started at 2.00pm with the volunteers and some other staff/volunteers of the Centre welcoming the ITDP, Ghana Country Director, the IBD who assembled the bikes, the driver and mate of the van that transported the bikes to the Centre with two specially composed welcome songs.

-After the signing of the visitors’ book, I proceeded to the Office of the Centre Manager, Mr. S.T Wussah, to quickly discuss the fine details of the programme (sequence and order of events) together and also have a look at the brief write-ups that had been submitted by the beneficiary volunteers ...
+After the signing of the visitors’ book, I proceeded to the Office of the Centre Manager, Mr. S.T Wussah, to quickly discuss the fine details of the programme (sequence and order of events) together and also have a look at the brief write-ups that had been submitted by the beneficiary volunteers on themselves ...